VoltDB/app-nbbo/README.md

     <cluster hostcount="1" sitesperhost="3" kfactor="0" />

-4. On each server, run the start script:
+4. On each server, start the database

-    cd db
-	./run.sh
+	./run.sh server

-5. On one server, Edit the client/run.sh script to set the SERVERS variable to a comma-separated list of the servers in the cluster
+5. On one server, Edit the run.sh script to set the SERVERS variable to a comma-separated list of the servers in the cluster

     SERVERS=voltserver01,voltserver02,voltserver03

 6. Run the client script:

-	cd client
-	./run.sh
+	./run.sh client